 Lowe’s Cos.
-(LOW)’s unsolicited pursuit of home-improvement retailer Rona Inc. (RON) has become an election issue in Quebec as lawmakers fight to preserve jobs in what was once Canada’s economic hub.
+(LOW:US)’s unsolicited pursuit of home-improvement retailer Rona Inc. (RON) has become an election issue in Quebec as lawmakers fight to preserve jobs in what was once Canada’s economic hub.

 The governing Liberal Party and the opposition Parti Quebecois, which is leading in opinion polls for the Sept.
 4 vote, have pledged to shield Quebec businesses from foreign takeovers after Rona rejected an offer from Mooresville, North Carolina-based Lowe’s.
 Quebec Finance Minister Raymond Bachand, a former venture capitalist, called Rona a “strategic” asset for Quebec because of its supplier network and 15,000-strong provincial workforce.